jimnewpower/batch/readme.md

 * Steeper learning curve

 ## Demo Data
 Demo data is a CSV file with 3600 records.
 Each row contains two UUIDs: the first id represents a user id, while the second id represents a transaction id.
 The same user id may appear multiple times in the file, while each transaction id is unique.
-The idea here is that you can use the user id to lookup the user in a database, and then use the transaction id to lookup the transaction in a database.
+The idea here is that you can use the user id to lookup the user information (name, etc.) in a database, and then use the transaction id to lookup the transaction information (vendor, amount, timestamp, etc.) in a database.